romadu/openjazz-oga/README.md

 ./OpenJazz -f "$(pwd)/gamedata" > logfile
 ```

-Create a folder in ports called openjazz
+Create a folder in ports called openjazz.
-Place the compiled binary in `OpenJazz` binary and `openjazz.000` from the root folder to the newly created openjazz folder
+Place the compiled binary in `OpenJazz` binary and `openjazz.000` from the root folder to the newly created openjazz folder.
-Create a folder called `gamedata`, place your game data in this folder
+Create a folder called `gamedata`, place your game data in this folder.
 You should now have these items

 ```